 Known for his ‘Young Head' portrait of Queen Victoria, Wyon minted the Three Graces as a pattern coin in 1817, early in his career with The Royal Mint.
-Only three gold specimens are known to have been struck, but the beauty and skill of the work gained the Three Graces a rightful reputation as a masterpiece of numismatic art.
+Only about 50 specimens are known to have been struck, but the beauty and skill of the work gained the Three Graces a rightful reputation as a masterpiece of numismatic art.

 The famous pattern, reproduced for The Masterpiece Collection, features three classically garbed women, representing both the three graces of Greek mythology and, at the same time, England, Scotland and Ireland.
-You can read more about the history and symbolism of this timeless piece in another of our numismatics blogs: The Three Graces by William Wyon: National Unity, Neoclassicism and Napoleon.
+You can read more about the history and symbolism of this timeless piece in another article: The Three Graces by William Wyon: National Unity, Neoclassicism and Napoleon.

-The East India Company has made this design available again, using time honoured techniques to enable you to experience the glory of Three Graces for yourself.
-The 2021 Three Graces is available in a range of Silver Proof and Gold Proof denominations and we have some great options in stock now:
+The East India Company has made this design available again, using time honoured techniques that allow you to experience the glory of Three Graces for yourself.
+The 2021 EIC Three Graces is available in a range of .999 silver and .9999 (24 carat) gold denominations and we have some great options in stock now:

-- 2021 St Helena Three Graces 1 Ounce Gold Proof, from a limited edition of just 400, this 28.35 gram coin is struck in .999 fine gold
+- 2021 Saint Helena Three Graces 1 Ounce Gold Proof (from a limited edition of just 400)

 A close examination of the reverse of East India Company Three Graces coins reveals a tiny mint mark: the letters ‘EIC' arranged inside a three armed crosslet.
 This symbol was inspired by a merchants mark, used for centuries by the East India Company.